CogencyWeb3/Web3MediaPilot/Deliverables/1b - Initial Research.md

 In order to answer the questions above, the project will research on the following key areas:

 1. How Web3 technology and structure can be used to help sustain journalism for the next 50 years?
-2. What are the technical integration structures that a DAO could adopt with current media infrastructure?
+2. What are the technical integration structures that decentralised technologies could adopt to fit with current media infrastructure?
-3. How news and other content could be represented in a metaverse in a meritocratic way?
+3. How can news and other content be represented in a decentralised or meta environment in a meritocratic way?
 4. To what extent can blockchain technology be used to help re-establish trust in news and the media?
 5. What could be the governance for a decentralised structure that allows long-established institutional IP value to sit alongside this new technology?

 Based on the inputs of the first 2 workshops, a specific problem will be selected, becoming the target for the solution.
 The solution will be discussed and assessed during workshops 3 and 4, and validated with industry experts during the rest of the project.
-The final solution should include some of the following concepts:
+The research should include some of the following concepts:

 1. Strategy for use of CDN for scalability and edge technologies.
 2. Research into integration of CMS with Polkadot and other chains using parachain and research into scalability and rollout strategy across disparate, publishing CMS ecosystem for publishers.
 3. Investigation into using ink!
-3.0 from Parity as primary language for smart contract development, assessing native tokens and incorporation of open source projects
+3.0 from Parity as primary language for smart contract development, assessing native tokens and incorporation of open source projects.
-4. Strategy for using chain to establish trust through transparency
+4. Strategy for using chain to establish trust through transparency.
-5. Draft technical diagrams and data flows for end-to-end technical interactions, services and integrations that may form an MVP
+5. Draft technical diagrams and data flows for end-to-end technical interactions, services and integrations that may form an MVP.
-6. Proposals for launching a new product, if that fits with the conclusion of the research
+6. Proposals for launching a new product, if that fits with the conclusion of the research.
 7. Draft governance for a future entity, such as a DAO.
-8. Exploration of reporting and monitoring tools
+8. Exploration of reporting and monitoring tools.
-9. Research of hosting environments including AWS for suitable, performant ecosystem
+9. Research of hosting environments including AWS for suitable, performant ecosystem.
 10. dApp scoping for content creation, sharing and trust models in decentralised form focusing on privacy and security.

 ## Team :busts_in_silhouette: